 Suppose you wanted to change your hair texture from 1a to 4c, or vice versa.
 Is it possible?
 Can you change your curl pattern?
 Here’s everything you need to know.

-Is It Possible to Change Your Curl Pattern?
+Can You Change Your Curl Pattern?

-The short answer is – it depends.
 Going from a tighter curl pattern to a looser one is possible using heat and chemical relaxers.
 These techniques, however, do not affect the curl pattern of the virgin hair growing out of your scalp.
 On the other hand, you can’t change your natural curl pattern from looser to tighter, but you can enhance it.

 Hair texture is genetic.
 Your hair has a specific curl pattern that’s unique to you.
 You might notice some changes along your natural hair journey, depending on how long or short it is at any particular point in time.
 Here’s why.